JuliaLang/julia/doc/stdlib/profile.rst

    values that store the file name, function name, and line number.
 This function allows you to save profiling results for future analysis.

+.. function::callers(funcname, [data, lidict], [filename=<filename>], [linerange=<start:stop>]) -> Vector{(count, linfo)}

+   Given a previous profiling run, determine who called a particular function.
+Supplying the filename (and optionally, range of line numbers over which the function is defined) allows you to disambiguate an overloaded method.
+The returned value is a vector containing a count of the number of calls and line information about the caller.
+One can optionally supply backtrace data obtained from ``retrieve``; otherwise, the current internal profile buffer is used.